Acceptance rates for jobs at the very top tech companies tend to be under 1%. As you can imagine, most candidates don’t get past the resume screening.

 Many candidates ask us if they should stick to just one page.
 The answer is not necessarily.

-On a software engineer resume it’s fine to go to two or even three pages, as long as all the content you’re including is strong and relevant to the role.
-We can confirm this because many of the candidates who use our coaching service got their SWE interviews using three page resumes.
+If you’re an experienced tech professional, it’s fine to go to two pages, as long as all the content you’re including is strong and relevant to the role.
+We can confirm this because many of the candidates who use our coaching service got their tech interviews using two-page resumes, or even three.

-Engineering resumes are often a bit longer than non-technical resumes, as you need to go into more detail on the different technologies you're familiar with.
+Moreover, engineering resumes are often a bit longer than non-technical resumes, as you need to go into more detail on the different technologies you're familiar with.
+So, while a mid-level PM should probably aim for one page, a mid-level SWE is okay with two.

 However, if you’ve only been working for a few years, or you’ve recently graduated, we recommend sticking to a single page.
 It recruiters easier to digest your best achievements and it forces you to cut out the weakest content.